lydell/eslint-plugin-simple-import-sort/README.md

 In other words, the imports within groups are sorted alphabetically, case-insensitively and treating numbers like a human would, falling back to good old character code sorting in case of ties.
 See [Intl.Collator] for more information.

-Since “.” sorts before “/”, relative imports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`.
-Perhaps surprisingly though, `".."` would come before `"../../utils"` (since shorter substrings sort before longer strings).
-For that reason there’s one addition to the alphabetical rule: `"."` and `".."` are treated as `"./"` and `"../"`.
+There’s one addition to the alphabetical rule: Directory structure.
+Relative imports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `".."`.
+(In short, `.` and `/` sort before any other (non-whitespace, non-control) character. `".."` and similar sort like `"../,"` (to avoid the “shorter prefix comes first” sorting concept).)

 If both `import type` _and_ regular imports are used for the same source, the type imports come first.